Cleve Jones: Film, theater and major parades

 Jones is portrayed by actor Emile Hirsch in Milk, director Gus Van Sant's 2008 biopic of Harvey Milk.
 He is prominently featured in And the Band Played On, Randy Shilts's best-selling 1987 work of non-fiction about the AIDS epidemic in the United States.
 Jones was also featured in the 1995 documentary film The Castro.

 Jones took part in a documentary, Echoes of Yourself in the Mirror, about the HIV/AIDS epidemic, speaking during World AIDS Day in 2005.
 In the documentary he talks about the idea behind the AIDS Memorial Quilt, as well as the activism of San Francisco citizens in the 1970s and '80s to help people affected by AIDS and to figure out what the disease was.
 The film also looks at the impact HIV/AIDS is having in communities of color, and the young.

 He was one of the Official Grand Marshals of the 2009 NYC LGBT Pride March, produced by Heritage of Pride joining Dustin Lance Black and Anne Kronenberg on June 28, 2009.
 In August 2009, Jones was an official Grand Marshal of the Vancouver Pride Parade.

 He participated as an actor in the Los Angeles premiere of 8, a condensed theatrical re-enactment of the Perry v.
 Schwarzenegger trial's closure, on March 3, 2012.
 He is portrayed by actors Austin P. McKenzie and Guy Pearce in the 2017 ABC television miniseries When We Rise, directed by Gus Van Sant.
 He also had a cameo appearance playing himself in Looking: The Movie in 2016.
+Additionally, Jones is portrayed by actor Augustus Oicle in the 2023 Showtime limited series, Fellow Travelers, in the episode titled "White Nights."